rishuvgorka/crew/README.md

 Uses optimization to minimize crew

-Generates exportable CSV rosters
+Generates exportable CSV rosters and trip chart.

-Supports plotting of crew charts and rake flows

 📃 License
 This project is licensed under the terms of the LICENSE file.